qBraid/QCHack-2022/README.md

 - [**Intro to QC Challenges**](intro_to_qc_challenges)

+## Using qBraid Challenge
+If you use our platform to solve the Amazon, IBM, Qutech, or Microsoft challenge you'll be automatically added to the "Using qBraid Challenge" :)

 ## qBraid/Braket Tutorials

 Here, we provide useful tutorials on how to use qBraid-Lab, along with tutorials